What Is SWIFT and How Does It Work?

 - Bank M deducts a small fee for acting as an intermediary (let's say $1) from the transferred amount and credits the commercial account of Patrick's bank by $99

 - Patrick's bank will then credit Patrick's personal account by $99 (money coming in)

-Some things are happening behind the scenes, and that's why this process takes time (usually 3-5 business days), and fees apply.
+These additional steps happen behind the scenes, and that's why this process takes time (usually 3-5 business days), and fees apply.